mearjuntripathi/Data_Structure_Algorithm/Bit -manipulation/basic bitwise operator.md

 ```
 Note: The result is in 2's complement representation due to the way negative numbers are represented in binary.

 These examples demonstrate basic bitwise operations in C++.
-Let me know if you'd like to explore anything further!

 ---